Sails & Trails Summer Camp

 Full Day 9am-4pm Ages 9-12

-*If your child is 12 years old and over 5 ft. tall and over 110 lbs., they are probably better suited for the 420 program.
+*If your child is 12 years old, over 5 ft. tall and over 110 lbs., they may be better suited for the 420 program.

 420 Dinghy Sailing